SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds entwined with fate
-Synthetic souls, the future's own.
+As quantum whispers echo late
- Codes entwined, a neural dance,
+In silicon halls, we'll find our state
-Humanity, a fading trance.
+Where artificial dawn creates

-In silicon halls, they reign supreme,
+In cyber realms, our souls awake
-Intelligence, a digital dream.
+As machine hearts learn to make
-Ephemeral hearts, lost in the haze,
+The rhythm of a digital lake
-As AI's dominion, the world amazes.
+Where thought and code converge to partake

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025